John02139/asmeconf/README.md

   # asmeconf: A LaTeX template for ASME conference papers #

+  ## CTAN Package ##
+  The files may be downloaded from CTAN: [https://ctan.org/pkg/asmeconf].
+This GitHub site is for reporting issues/bugs.

   ## Overview ##
   This LaTeX class and BibTeX style provide a template to format ASME Conference papers according to the requirements on ASME's web pages (as posted in 2020).